AlfrescoArchive/alfresco-dbp-deployment/README.md

 cat ~/.docker/config.json | base64
 ```

-Add the base64 string generated in step 2 to .dockerconfigjson in secrets.yaml
+Add the base64 string generated to .dockerconfigjson in secrets.yaml and then run this command:

 ```bash
 kubectl create -f secrets.yaml --namespace example